 The North Island's winter playground.

-Back in Lake Taupo that evening enjoy lakeside dining with options to suit every taste.
+Back in Taupo that evening enjoy lakeside dining with options to suit every taste.

 One day is never enough at the ski field, so we head to the mountain again – to Turoa on the south-western side of the mountain.
 Turoa offers a massive 722m of vertical descent on New Zealand's highest chairlift.
 If you’ve got a beginner with you, we suggest heading to Whakapapa instead.

-Another evening is spent the dining delights and nightlife of Lake Taupo, buzzing with après-ski excitement.
+Another evening is spent exploring the dining delights and nightlife of Taupo, buzzing with après-ski excitement.

 An hour’s drive north gets you to Rotorua, which sits squarely on the Pacific Ring of Fire, so volcanic activity is part of the city’s past and present.